 Vascular Surgery Residency

 The Vascular Surgery residency program was established in 1997 by Dr. Irving L. Kron and is recognized as one of the top clinical residency programs in the country.
-Our current vascular surgery program director is Dr. Kenneth J. Cherry and the associate program director is Dr. Gilbert R Upchurch.
+Our current vascular surgery program director is Dr. William Robinson and the associate program director is Dr. Gilbert R Upchurch.
 The vascular surgery residency program is two continuous years (2) of clinical training in adult vascular and endovascular surgery.
 All of the vascular surgery training is based at the University of Virginia Medical Center.
 At the completion of clinical training, residents are eligible for certification by the American Board of Surgery with specialty in Vascular Surgery.

 The primary focus of our program is to produce vascular surgery surgeons that are competitive for both academic and private practice positions at the completion of their training.
 As a tertiary medical center, the vascular surgery service receives a high volume of diverse and complex cases which provides an excellent clinical experience for the residents.